-4.4.2 Results
+4.6.2 Results

-Tables 4 and 5 present the results of the household Engel curves specified in (11).
-Table 4 presents the estimates on the log of total expenditure $(\hat{\beta}^k)$ and Table 5 reports the estimates of interest $\hat{\gamma}^k$ , the effect of an increase in homicide rates on expenditure shares.
+Table 3 presents the results of the household Engel curves specified in (7), reporting the estimates of interest $\hat{\gamma}^k$, the effect of an increase in homicide rates on expenditure shares.
 All regressions implement the instrumental-variable strategy and include lasso-selected household time-varying controls, as well as household and survey fixed effects.
 Columns (2), (4), and (6) include state- and rural-time linear trends to control for unobserved prices in the set of available time-varying controls.
 Columns (3) and (4) exclude households in the top one percent of total annualized expenditures in MxFLS-2 to eliminate outliers.
 Columns (5) and (6) exclude migrant households who changed municipality of residence between the MxFLS-2 and MxFLS-3 survey waves.

-Expenditure elasticities The coefficients on total expenditure show food is a necessity, consistent with Engel's law (Table 4).
+Expenditure elasticities The estimates on the log of total expenditure $(\hat{\beta}^k)$ show food is a necessity, consistent with Engel's law (Table B11).
 An increase of 10% in total expenditure is associated with a 1.7-percentage-points decrease in the food budget share.
 Hygiene and care goods are also necessities; that is, they have expenditure elasticity less than 1.
 The estimates also suggest the remaining household goods and services are luxury goods; that is, the expenditure share increases with total spending.
-Table B11 presents the elasticities of each good category at the mean sample values.
+Table B12 presents the elasticities of each good category at the mean sample values.